jacalata/embedding-api-v3-samples/getting-started.md

 ### Configuration:

-To specify options on how to initialize the Viz in the JSAPI v2, you would add those to the options object that is included in the Viz object’s constructor’s arguments.
+To specify options on how to initialize the Viz in the JSAPI v2, you would add those to the options object that is included in the javascript constructor’s arguments.
 In the Embedding API v3, you can simply add those as properties of the viz component:

 ```html